 - Cognitive impairment may impair co-ordination.
 This may not be immediately apparent but the patient may have early and concealed dementia predisposing to falls.
-The recognition of dementia can be difficult, but cognitive screening tests such as the Six Item Cognitive Impairment Test can help.
+The recognition of dementia can be difficult; however, cognitive screening tests such as the Six-item Cognitive Impairment Test can help.

 Where possible, the underlying disease should be treated.
 A multidisciplinary approach with input from physiotherapy, occupational therapy and perhaps social care, is often required.

 - Alcohol may cause a number of problems which predispose to falls.